bio-tools/biotoolsDocs/IFB_tools.rst

    Software version(s), *ignore*

 * **Name** is the short-form name by which the tool is commonly known, *e.g.* "BLAST" **not** "Basic Local Alignment Search Tool".
 Database names should follow a pattern where the name and abbreviation are given *e.g.* "The Protein Databank (PDB)" {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#name-tool>`_}.
-* **Description** is a *concise* summary of the *tool function or purpose*.
+* **Description** is a *concise* textual summary of the *tool function or purpose*.
 It can usually be copy-pasted from the tool homepage.
 Do not include statements about performance, provenance, governance *etc.* {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#description>`_}.
 * **Homepage URL** is the tool's homepage, or some URL that best serves this purpose {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#homepage>`_}.

 ..
 Important::
-   A `unique identifier <https://biotools.readthedocs.io/en/latest/curators_guide.html#id105>`_ - the *bio.tools* toolID - is created for a tool when a new entry is created.
+   A `unique identifier <https://biotools.readthedocs.io/en/latest/curators_guide.html#id105>`_ - the *bio.tools* **toolID** - is created for a tool when a new entry is created.
 The ID value is a URL-safe version of the supplied tool name.
 The ID provides a persistent reference to the tool, used by bio.tools and other systems.

-The ID should therefore be sensible and intuitive.
-In the case of databases, or tools with long names, the abbreviation should be used.
+   The ID should be sensible and intuitive.
+For databases, or tools with long names, the abbreviation should be used.
 For example, the `GnpIS tool <https://bio.tools/gnpis>`_ tool has the ID "gnpis" and *not* "Genetic and Genomic Information System".

 ..
 Tip::
-   The *bio.tools* toolID is **not** currently editable, so if you want the ID to differ from the name (*e.g.* an ID of "PDB" for the tool name "Protein databank (PDB)", you have to apply a workaround:
+   The toolID is **not** currently editable, so if you want the ID to differ from the name (*e.g.* an ID of "PDB" for the tool name "Protein databank (PDB)", you have to apply a workaround:

    1) create the entry giving a value for "Name" which is the desired ID value, *e.g.* "PDB"
-   2) Save the entry.
+   2) Save the entry
    3) Edit the entry, resetting the name, *e.g.* to "Protein Databank (PDB)"

    To request an ID change post-registration (to be avoided!) you have to mail `Registry Support <mailto:registry-support@elixir-dk.org>`_.